smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 ## QoS and Bearer Considerations

-SCONE signaling may be carried over either the default bearer or a dedicated bearer, depending on operator policy.
-Operators may configure a distinct QoS Flow Identifier (QFI) for SCONE packets to ensure predictable handling, or alternatively allow SCONE packets to traverse the same bearer as user-plane traffic when no differentiated treatment is required.
+In 5G, the granularity of Quality of Serivce (QoS) (default bearer in 4G) is the QoS Flow, identified by a QoS Flow Identifier (QFI).
+A single PDU session can have multiple QoS Flow.
+Mobile Operators may configure a distinct QoS Flow Identifier (QFI) for SCONE packets to ensure predictable handling, or alternatively allow SCONE packets to traverse the same bearer as user-plane traffic when no differentiated treatment is required.
 The PCF (Policy Control Function) and SMF (Session Management Function) MUST be capable of assigning appropriate QoS attributes to SCONE flows to prevent congestion-control signaling from being degraded under high-load conditions.

 ## Mobility Handling Considerations